dotnet/maui/README.md

 ## Status

-Currently, the GTK Backend allows to develop applications, but it is still in development.
+Currently, the **GtkSharp** Backend allows to develop applications, but it is still in development.
 If you want to know in detail the status, navigate to the [Status](https://github.com/jsuarezruiz/maui-linux/wiki/Status) section.

 ## Faq